Plant Care

 Growing Sunflowers in the UK

 Sunflowers flourish in full sun and well-drained soil, adding a dramatic vertical accent in borders or containers.
-Tall-stemmed varieties make excellent cut flowers, while edible seeds attract wildlife as the season ends.
+Tall-stemmed varieties such as Sunflower Claret make excellent cut flowers, as do the multi-stems dwarf stems of Sunflower Teddy Bear while the edible seeds attract wildlife as the season ends.

 Cut Flowers